buttonscodes/scripts/deploy-code-server/README.md

 set-up-theme.sh script runs on the remote and sets up a default theme for code-server

+install-extensions.sh script runs on the remote and installs extensions for code-server (for now the Docker extension)

 Setting up the HTTPS proxy is optional, but recommended for security and ease of use.
 Since HTTPS proxy is self-signed, you may need to click through a browser warning (self-signed cert).

+Note that the Docker Explorer icon is virtually invisible with Abyss theme, but it is there.
+I was very confused at first.
+Click on the empty space or look very close (or choose a different theme).